Installation

 Download

-Section titled “Download”Download the finwave Desktop installer from your organization’s finwave admin panel, or from the downloads page at finwave.io/download.
+Section titled “Download”Download the FinLaunch installer from the downloads page.
 Choose the installer for your operating system:

 | Platform | Installer | Format |